Saturday, October 9, 2021

 1. No, it is not moral.

-2. The reason the federal government has jurisdiction over the LDS Church is because the LDS /Church is not really a church.
+2. The reason the federal government has jurisdiction over the LDS Church is because the LDS Church is not really a church.

 Oh, it used to be, make no mistake about that.
 The church that was organized by Joseph Smith and five others on April 6th, 1830 had been properly organized under American common law principles.
 And like every other church in its day, the Church of Christ (as it was originally known) stood independent of, and immune from, governmental interference.
 But in 1851 Brigham Young directed the territorial legislature to convert the church into a corporation under federal law.
 That shadow "Church" was now a creature of the federal government, and in 1887 the United States government, as was its right, dissolved that territorial corporation and directed federal marshals to seize its assets.
 We came within an inch of losing Temple Square.

-Because 36 years later Church lawyers convinced President Heber J. Grant to incorporate the church under a model identical to that held by the Catholic Pope.
+The reason we know past leaders failed to learn that lesson is because a mere 36 years later Church lawyers convinced President Heber J. Grant to incorporate the church under a model identical to that held by the Catholic Pope.
 In addition to several unscriptural "improvements" to its operation, this corporate charter legally changed the name of the Church to reflect the executive office held by a man.[1]
 All this was done in secret without informing the members, who up until then had been the rightful Holders of Interest in the church.

 _____________________________________________